FrancisVila/MFT_convert/content/en/docs/TransferCFT/internal_a_m_start_here/fm_access_management.md

 - ACTIONS = ( 'CONNECT' ),
 - CONDITION = ' GROUP=="PRODUCTION" && ID~=''CFT-PROD-ITEM\*'' '

-A user with this privilege can only connect to a Transfer CFT server whose UCONF `cft.instance_group` value is set to PRODUCTION, and whose `cft.instance_id` value begins with CFT-PROD-ITEM.
+A user with this privilege can only connect to a Transfer CFT server whose UCONF cft.instance\_group value is set to PRODUCTION, and whose cft.instance\_id value begins with CFT-PROD-ITEM.

-The following is an example of the {{< TransferCFT/transfercftname  >}} configuration for this use case (the ROLE must exist in {{< TransferCFT/flowmanager  >}}, and be available for required users):
+The following is an example of the Transfer CFT{{< TransferCFT/transfercftname  >}} configuration for this use case (the ROLE must exist in Flow Manager{{< TransferCFT/flowmanager  >}}, and be available for required users):

 ```
 CFTROLE      ID          = 'ADMIN_ROLE',
               COMMENT     = 'Administrator role for Production Transfer CFT Windows',
+              PRIVS       = ('PRIV-CONN-INTERFACES',
                               'AM:RIGHTS_VIEW_ALL',
                               'CONFIGURATION:PKICER_ALL',
                               'CONFIGURATION:PKIENTITY_ALL',